 Given that we have already investigated how foot massage decreases stress, increases endorphins, provides a sense of closeness and assists with pain management, it should come as no surprise that foot massage also helps relieve feeling of anxiety.

 Anxiety is one of those things that many people experience throughout their lifetime.
-In childhood, adolescence, and as people age, there are many things to feel anxious about, and most of the time it’s a natural response to circumstances (40).
-Anxiety disorders occur when that anxiety is persistent, and occurs in circumstances where such a reaction is not warranted (41).
+In childhood, adolescence, and as people age, there are many things to feel anxious about, and most of the time it’s a natural response to circumstances.

-A Swedish study looking at the effect of massage therapy on women with anxiety found no marked increase in anxiety across the time of the study, but also found significant decreases in many of the markers of anxiety – heart rate, blood pressure, body temperature and respiratory rate (42).
-The Japanese study that we looked at earlier also measured anxiety levels while performing foot massage and found a significant decrease in anxiety levels (31).
+A Swedish study looking at the effect of massage therapy on women with anxiety found no marked increase in anxiety across the time of the study, but also found significant decreases in many of the markers of anxiety – heart rate, blood pressure, body temperature and respiratory rate.

 13) Reflexology & Foot Massage Helps Manage Depression